Perform a staged migration of email

 - Be assigned the Receive As permission on the on-premises mailbox database that stores user mailboxes, and the WriteProperty permission to modify the TargetAddress property on the on-premises user accounts.

-For instructions about how to set these permissions, see Assign Exchange permissions to migrate mailboxes to Office 365.
+For instructions about how to set these permissions, see Assign Exchange permissions to migrate mailboxes to Microsoft 365 or Office 365.

 Disable Unified Messaging (UM): If UM is turned on for the on-premises mailboxes you're migrating, turn off UM before migration.
 Turn on UM for the mailboxes after migration is complete.
 For how-to steps, see disable unified messaging.